This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “BAC Vector, M13 and its Derivatives – 1”.

 c) It is carried out in a process similar to normal replication process of E. coli

 Explanation: Once the bacteriophage enters the bacterial cells it is converted into double stranded form from the single stranded form.
 The double stranded form is known as replicative form (RF).
-The single strand enteri g is called as + strand.
+The single strand enteri g is called as a + strand.
 It is carried out in a process similar to that the normal replication process.
 A specific origin of synthesis is used for transcription of the complementary negative strand.
 The minus strand can be used to synthesize viral proteins.

 9. Replication can also be carried out by rolling circle replication.
 Choose the correct statement for this type of replication?